diamond-diadem/diamond-diadem.github.io/content/en/news/diadem-ia-numpex/index.md

 interface between Material Science, AI and High Performance Computing

 The day is devoted to several talks given by renowned researchers and specialists in the field.
-Young researchers are also invited to present their work via posters or short talks and should submit an abstract to <a href="mailto:inter-pepr-days@services.cnrs.fr">inter-pepr-days@services.cnrs.fr</a> before October 15
+Young researchers are also invited to present their work via posters or short talks and should submit an abstract to [inter-pepr-days@services.cnrs.fr](mailto:inter-pepr-days@services.cnrs.fr) before October 15

 <div align="center">